 My bartending skills are practically non-existent, but the cocktail turned out delightful!
 It was refreshing, balanced and smooth.
 None of the ingredients overpowered each other.
 I enjoyed the taste so much that I had three servings.
 Don’t worry.
 I was still standing by the end.
 If you don’t imbibe in alcohol, there is a virgin version.

 A Nightmare Come True

 When it was time to dig in, I was excited and nervous.
 My goal was to at least produce an edible meal and thankfully I succeeded.
 Even my husband, who is an excellent cook, enthusiastically complimented my efforts.
 The Cheshire Mac and Cheese is a perfect comfort food dish when you’re in the mood for something warm and decadent.
 I’ve had this entrée at the Beetle House restaurant and loved it, so I was pleased to replicate it.

 I feel my first attempt at tackling the creations in this book went well and I plan to experiment with other dishes and beverages.
 Health-conscious eaters will be happy to know that several of the recipes offer vegan alternatives for guilt-free indulgence.
 Plus, the final chapter of the cookbook gives fun, spooky-themed party ideas to take your dinner to the next level.

 Whether you’re a foodie, Halloween lover or Tim Burton fan, you’ll find plenty to appreciate within the pages of the Beetle House cookbook.
-To snag a copy of Zach Neil’s The Nightmare Before Dinner, visit Beetle House LA.
+Learn more and purchase the book by visiting Beetle House LA.